-Exceptional Extenuating Circumstances (EEC) Form

-Student name:

-Student ID: Course:

-Select the EEC that affected your assignment(s) (see student handbook for more details)

-a long-term illness (other than minor illness) Yes/No acute personal/emotional circumstances Yes/No hospitalisation Yes/No bereavement in the run-up to an examination or Coursework deadline Yes/No (normally a close relative i.e. parent, child, partner or sibling) been the victim of crime Yes/No mental health problems Yes/No natural disaster Yes/No civil disruption (e.g. major breakdown in transport system) Yes/No

-Appropriate form of evidence(s) (i.e. doctors note, death certificate, etc.)

-Name of unit(s) Dates of assignment(s) (I consent to the College processing personal data, including sensitive health) as defined in the Data Protection Act 2018, about me, for the pr College.)

-Student signature:Date:Head of Department signature:Date:
+Exceptional Extenuating Circumstances (EEC) Form Student name: Student ID: Course: Select the EEC that affected your assignment(s) (see student handbook for more details) a long-term illness (other than minor illness) Yes/No acute personal/emotional circumstances Yes/No Yes/No hospitalisation bereavement in the run-up to an examination or Coursework deadline Yes/No (normally a close relative i.e. parent, child, partner or sibling) Yes/No been the victim of crime mental health problems Yes/No Yes/No natural disaster civil disruption (e.g. major breakdown in transport system) Yes/No Appropriate form of evidence(s) (i.e. doctors note, death certificate, etc.) Name of unit(s) Dates of assignment(s) (I consent to the College processing personal data, including sensitive personal data (e.g. about health) as defined in the Data Protection Act 2018, about me, for the proper purposes of the College.)
+Student signature: Date: Head of Department signature: Date: For Assessment Board use Approved Deadline for assignment submission: Decision: Rejected Reason(s):